WindowsVista42/QuarkPackage/README.md

 # QuarkPackage
-A simple package format written for my game engine in C-style C++.
+A simple package format with a simple API.

 ## Requirements
 C++ 17 and a recent c++ compiler.